 - Help each other – this is not a race to the end and there is no trophy for finishing first.
 We don’t support the individualistic culture – we are a helpful community that wish the best for others.

 - Have a laugh and enjoy yourselves!
 But please don’t put our reputation in jeopardy.
-If you choose to do this online hike with us, you will inevitably be seen by others to represent us – even though that is not the case.
+If you choose to do this hike with us, you will inevitably be seen by others to represent us – even though that is not the case.

 - Take plenty of pictures and share the best ones with the group!
 If they’re amazing, they may be published on the website!

 - If you’re tired and would like a break along the trail, just stop – you won’t be holding anyone up!

-- Don’t wait til the day to download the videochat app (whichever one we choose).
+- Don’t wait til the day to download the tracking app as reception is typically poor in isolated areas.
 Download it at least a few days in advance and familiarise yourself with it.
 Feel free to ask for more advice via the Telegram group.

 - Use your common sense on the hike.
 If there are any problems or potential threats to safety, please inform a hike leader as soon as is practicable so that someone can take action.